-That this character goes nameless for almost the entire movie is a counterpoint to what her true role: she is the nameless, disposable beautiful woman, just like the ring girl, but nothing like the ring girl, because ultimately she is a better, braver woman than either of the two men at the movie’s fore, a combination of their best qualities without their sins.
+That this character goes nameless for almost the entire movie is a counterpoint to what is her true role: she is the nameless, disposable beautiful woman, just like the ring girl, but nothing like the ring girl, because ultimately she is a better, braver woman than either of the two men at the movie’s fore, a combination of their best qualities without their sins.
 She shares the same devotion to the well-being of the navy as Dunne, but without his lunatic solipsism, unable to see anything other than his own devotion to the cause.
-She has Santoro’s deductive skills, able to see that the test is fake, without his venality.
-She doesn’t want a pay-off, she just doesn’t want men and women to die.
+She has Santoro’s deductive skills, able to see that the missile test is fake, without his venality.
+She doesn’t want a pay-off, she just wants to keep men and women from dying.

 Seeing and this refusal to see are dealt with in the next part.

-This is a movie where amoral figures are given extraordinary powers of observation, visual gifts that would be considered magical or god-like in a more metaphysical era.
+This is a movie where amoral figures are given extraordinary powers of observation, visual gifts that would be considered magical or god-like in an era more haunted by the supernatural.
 Dunne has a tracking device which allows him to follow a beacon wherever it travels.